• Skip to primary navigation

 As a student, you’ll need a reliable computing device to access lectures, student services, word processing software, and other resources during your academic career.

-Furthermore, owning your own laptop gives you greater flexibility in terms of when and where you may complete coursework; no more rushing home, to the library, or looking for a computer with internet access simply to finish your work online.
+Furthermore, owning your own laptop gives you greater flexibility in terms of when and where you may complete coursework; no more rushing home, to the library, or looking for a computer with internet access to finish your work online.

 Also, rather than compromising your privacy on a shared public computer, a laptop provides the assurance of knowing your information is safe on your personal device.

 You need to know the steps to purchase the best computer for schooling.
-Read College Computer Buying Guide 2022: Best Laptop For Schooling
+Read College Computer Buying Guide 2023: Best Laptop For Schooling

 Ten Colleges That Provide Free Laptops To Students.